10 Home Recording Studio Essentials for Beginners

 - The 11 Best Vocal Microphones For Your Home Studio

+Nevertheless, a pair of headphones is still an essential gear for your recording studio.
 Check out these options if you’re just starting out:

 - Sony MDR-7506 – One of the most commonly used headphones by recording studios around the world, the Sony MDR-7506 will give you that accurate sound on a pretty affordable deal.

 - Audio Technica ATH-M40X – Another affordable headphones from a well-known brand, the Audio Technica ATH-M40X comes in a nice build quality bundled with accessories and a detachable cable setup, useful for proper storage and traveling.

 - Samson SR850 – Not too ideal for recording, unless you don’t mind a little sound leak into your mic.
 Soundwise, the Samson SR850 sounds ridiculous good for the price it’s asking for.

 Check out the 5 best headphones for music production on a budget